 Do you want to collaborate with us and find out how to use our CI/CD offerings in your specific scenario, as well?
 Feel free to reach out to us by leaving a comment.

-Are you new to CI/CD at SAP?
-Have a look at Continuous Integration (CI) and Delivery (CD) Overview.
+Are you new to CI/CD by SAP?
+Have a look at Continuous Integration and Delivery by SAP.

 Are you interested in SAP’s CI/CD offerings?
-See Overview of SAP Offerings for CI and CD.
+See SAP Solutions for Continuous Integration and Delivery.